 The default level of saturation detection is "Detect Saturated Pixels at saturation level".
 Only for AvaSpec-2048 spectrometers, the third (autocorrect inverted pixels) level is available.
 The reason for this is that if the detector type in the AvaSpec-2048 (Sony-ILX554) is heavily saturated (at a light intensity of approximately 5 times the intensity at which saturation starts), it will return values <16383 counts.
-The other detector types in the AvaSpec-102, 256 and 1024 do not show this effect, and don't need to be corrected for this.
-Normally, you don't need to use this third level for the AvaSpec-2048, but when measuring a peaky spectrum with some heavily saturated peaks, the autocorrect can be
+The other detector types in the AvaSpec-102, 256, 1024 and 3648 do not show this effect, so no correction is needed.
+Normally, you don't need to use this third level for the AvaSpec-2048, but when measuring a peaky spectrum with some heavily saturated peaks, the autocorrect can be used.
+To illustrate this, a strong peak from the AvaLight-CAL calibration line source was heavily saturated at 435.84 nm.
+This caused the most heavily saturated pixels to return inverted (<16383 counts) pixel values (figure below at the left).
+In the right figure, the saturation detection has been set to the third level, which will not only detect the saturated pixels at 16383 counts, but also detect and correct the inverted saturated pixels.
+Disadvantage of the autocorrect detection level is that processing the saturated scans by the application takes more time.